alphagov/govuk-developer-docs/source/manual/email-notifications-how-they-work.html.md

 and at a later time Notify will inform the Email Alert API whether that was successful.

+Notify will also inform the Email Alert API whenever a subscriber reports an email as spam.
+Email Alert API will then unsubscribe the affected subscriber from all emails.

 Communication from Email Alert API to Notify is done via a HTTP API which is authenticated by an API key.
 Communication from Notify to Email Alert API is done via a verified HTTP callback with a bearer token.
-Email Alert API is an internal application, so to enable callbacks one endpoint is exposed publicly through https://email-alert-api-public.publishing.service.gov.uk.
+Email Alert API is an internal application, so to enable callbacks two endpoints are exposed publicly through https://email-alert-api-public.publishing.service.gov.uk.

 You can login to the Notify account by going to